-- 1. The customer is to provide and install a ground rod approx. .60 (15mm) diameter, copper clad steel, to be driven no less than 8' (2.5m) into the ground, no more than 10' (3m) away from control enclosure. - 2.
-The ground rod is to be connected to customer's in plant ground system.
-This connection shall be made directly at the ground rod.
-(If applicable). - 3.
+- 1. Customer to provide and install a ground rod approx. 0.60 (15mm) diameter, copper clad steel, to be driven no less than 8' (2.5m) into the ground, no more than 10' (3m) away from control enclosure. - 2.
+Ground rod to be connected to customer's in plant ground system.
+This connection shall be made directly at the ground rod (if applicable). - 3.
 It is desirable that the overall resistance to ground measured at the ground rod does not exceed 3 ohms.
 Customer is advised to consult local power company for further information on grounding. - 4.
-The ground rod is to be connected to the ground terminal in the control enclosure using insulated, stranded 8 gauge copper wire. - 5.
-An additional point to check is to ensure continuity of all ground within the control enclosure.
-Start with the main power entrance ground terminal where the internal ground conductors should originate and then connect to, the DIN terminal strip, control transformer, and the lid of control enclosure.
-Also, the PLC and Interface units should have their own ground conductors connected to one of the main ground terminals. - A properly functioning ground system will:
+Ground rod to be connected to ground terminal in control enclosure using insulated, 8 AWG stranded copper wire.
+The correct wire size is shown.

+An additional point to check is ensuring continuity of ground within control enclosure.
+Start with main power entrance ground terminal where internal ground conductors should originate and connect to, DIN terminal strip, control transformer and the lid of control enclosure.
+Also PLC and Interface units should have their own ground conductors connected to one of the main ground terminals.

+Properly functioning ground system will;

-- provide safety for personnel. - ensure correct operation of electrical/electronic apparatus. - prevent damage to electrical/electronic apparatus. - help dissipate lightning strikes. - divert stray radio frequency (RF) energy from electronic/control equipment.
+- Provide safety for personnel. - Ensure correct operation of electrical/electronic devices. - Prevent damage to electrical/electronic apparatus. - Help dissipate lightning strokes. - Divert stray radio frequency (RF) energy from electronic/control equipment.